SAP/luigi/docs/authorization-configuration.md

 - **automaticSilentRenew** enables the automatic silent renewal of the token if it is supported by the server.
 The default value is `false`.
 For this mechanism to work, the browser must have third-party cookies support enabled.
 - **accessTokenExpiringNotificationTime** is the number of seconds before an access token is to expire and triggers silent token refresh.
 The default value is 60.
 - **thirdPartyCookiesScriptLocation** is the URL to the page containing third-party cookies support check.
 For details, see [Third-party cookies and silent token refresh section](#Third-party-cookies-and-silent-token-refresh).
 - **userInfoFn** provides a function to get user information.
-It returns a promise of an user info object which contains user name and/or email to display it in the profile dropdown.
+It returns a promise of a user info object which contains user name and/or email to display in the profile dropdown.

 ## OAuth2 Implicit Grant configuration